Leadership: Performance

-Job performance generally refers to behavior that is expected to contribute to organizational success (Campbell, 1990).
-Campbell identified a number of specific types of performance dimensions; leadership was one of the dimensions that he identified.
-There is no consistent, overall definition of leadership performance (Yukl, 2006).
-Many distinct conceptualizations are often lumped together under the umbrella of leadership performance, including outcomes such as leader effectiveness, leader advancement, and leader emergence (Kaiser et al., 2008).
-For instance, "leadership performance" may refer to the career success of the individual leader, performance of the group or organization, or even leader emergence.
+Job performance generally refers to behavior that contributes to organizational success.
+Campbell identified a number of specific types of performance dimensions; leadership was one of them.
+There is no consistent, overall definition of leadership performance.
+Many distinct conceptualizations are often lumped together under the umbrella of leadership performance.
+"Leadership performance" may refer to the career success of the individual leader, performance of the group or organization, or even leader emergence.
 Each of these measures can be considered conceptually distinct.
-While these aspects may be related, they are different outcomes and their inclusion should depend on the applied or research focus.
+While they may be related, they are different outcomes and their inclusion should depend on the applied or research focus.

-"Another way to conceptualize leader performance is to focus on the outcomes of the leader's followers, group, team, unit, or organization.
-In evaluating this type of leader performance, two general strategies are typically used.
-The first relies on subjective perceptions of the leader's performance from subordinates, superiors, or occasionally peers or other parties.
-The other type of effectiveness measures are more objective indicators of follower or unit performance, such as measures of productivity, goal attainment, sales figures, or unit financial performance (Bass & Riggio, 2006, p.
-47)."

-A toxic leader is someone who has responsibility over a group of people or an organization, and who abuses the leader–follower relationship by leaving the group or organization in a worse-off condition than when he/she joined it.
+A toxic leader is someone who has responsibility over a group of people or an organization, and who abuses the leader-follower relationship by leaving the group or organization in a worse-off condition than when they joined it.

 Measuring leadership

-Measuring leadership has proven difficult and complex - even impossible.
+Measuring leadership has proven difficult and complex – even impossible.
 Attempts to assess leadership performance via group performance bring in multifarious different factors.
 Different perceptions of leadership itself may lead to differing measuring methods.
 Nevertheless, leadership theoreticians have proven perversely reluctant to abandon the vague subjective qualitative popular concept of "leaders".